 The Energy & Water Ombudsman NSW (EWON) is the government approved dispute resolution scheme for New South Wales electricity and gas customers, and some water customers.
 If you've made a complaint to one of our members, and you're not happy with their response, let us know.

 We were founded in 1998 as an industry-based Ombudsman scheme, to independently resolve complaints about our members.
-We are an independent body – we are not a consumer advocate, nor do we represent industry.
-We work towards a fair and reasonable outcome for all parties.
+We work towards a fair and reasonable outcome for all parties but are not a consumer advocate not do we represent industry.
 If a matter is not resolved, we may make a binding decision.

 The Ombudsman manages our day-to-day operations and our Board of Directors is responsible for corporate governance, funding, policy and strategy.
 We operate according to our constitution and charter and are funded by our members.